 This portfolio is comprised of equity, fixed income and real asset investments, as well as alternative investments (hedge funds, private equity, etc.).
 This strategy employs highly qualified managers vetted and selected by the GCF Investment Committee with the assistance of Fund Evaluation Group.

-This portfolio is the same as the Long-Term Endowment Strategy except that it excludes alternative investments (hedge funds, private equity, etc.).
+This portfolio is the same as the Diversified Strategy I except that it excludes alternative investments (hedge funds, private equity, etc.).
 Highly qualified managers are vetted and selected by the GCF Investment Committee with the assistance of Fund Evaluation Group.